Why Your Brain Creates Obstacles to Your Own Goals

 Why Your Brain Resists Change

-The truth is your brain evolved long before modern goal setting ever existed.
+The reality is that your brain evolved long before goal-setting apps, personal development, or modern ambitions existed.

 - Conserve energy